SamPuttman/pirate_ship_app/README.md

 [x] done

-User Story 7, Parent Child Count
+User Story 7, Pirate Ship Crew Member Count

 As a visitor
 When I visit a parent's show page
-I see a count of the number of children associated with this parent Usability
+I see a count of the number of children associated with this parent

+Usability

 [x] done

-User Story 8, Child Index Link
+User Story 8, Crew Member Index Link

 As a visitor
 When I visit any page on the site